gongahkia/personal-wiki/Haskell.md

                       else x*2

 -- CASE OF _
-    -- powerful pattern-matching construct similar to the match case statements in other languages -- cases are checked top to bottom so order matters -- _ => wildcard catch-all operator that acts as the equivalent of the default statement in other languages
+    -- Haskell features extremely powerful pattern-matching construct similar to the match case statements in other languages -- pattern cases are checked in order from top to bottom so arrangement matters -- _ => wildcard catch-all operator that acts as the equivalent of the default statement in other languages

 numberAsString :: Int -> String -- static type declaration of an expression prior to expression initialisation